samirsdoshi/faceml/README.md

 ## Description

 The repo provides a docker image with necessary ML base models and code for face recognition, with easy to use command-line api.
-I trained the ML model using potrait images/faces of people from my family and then sorted out images containing anyone from family from your phone, camera, whatsapp groups etc, so that I can delete the remaining images from phone/camera without losing family pictures.
+I trained the ML model using potrait images/faces of people from my family and then sorted out images containing anyone from family from your phone, camera, whatsapp groups etc, so that I can delete the remaining images from phone/camera without losing family pictures and without spending a ton of time going through every image.

 The detection also tries with multiple margin% to include more of a face image and picks the one with highest confidence, to improve detection accuracy.
 I found that this helped quite a bit.